Frequently asked questions

 Eligibility for an in-app message is calculated at the time of delivery.
 If an in-app message is scheduled to send at 7 am, then eligibility is checked for this in-app message at 7 am.

-Once the in-app message is displayed, the eligibility will depend on when the in-app message is downloaded and triggered.
+When the in-app message appears, the eligibility depends on when the in-app message is downloaded and triggered.

 Why is my archived in-app message campaign still delivering in-app message impressions?